-If you had it to do all over again, what kind of advice would you of given yourself in this industry?
-Are there certain areas that you wish you would of focused on closer in order to further your career?
+If you had to do it all over again, what areas would you focus on to further your career?

 Writing, the ability to write creatively and effectively is very important as an artist.
 Reason being is you’ll spend a good amount of time writing proposals, artist statements and other required material.
 So having a solid background in writing is definitely a strong attribute.